MichaelZaugg/OpenSteamController-Continued/README.md

 # Bugs and Issues

-I will do my best to provide easy to use and robust software.
+We will do our best to provide easy to use and robust software.
 However, there will still most likely be bugs.
 If you find a bug, please report it.

 The best way to report a bug is to use the Issues tab on GitHub.